tinymce/tinymce-docs/modules/ROOT/pages/work-with-plugins.md

----
-layout: default
-title: Work with plugins to extend TinyMCE
+# Work with plugins to extend TinyMCE
-title_nav: Using plugins to extend TinyMCE
+:title_nav: Using plugins to extend TinyMCE
-description_short: Learn about TinyMCE's plugin functionality.
+:description_short: Learn about TinyMCE's plugin functionality.
-description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
+:description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
 This section demonstrates the power of plugins with several working examples.
-keywords: plugin
+:keywords: plugin
----

 For most developers, the real power of {{site.productname}}'s functionality is found in its plugins.
 [Plugins]({{ site.baseurl }}/plugins-ref/) either extend default editor functionality or add new functionality.
 For example, the [Advanced List]({{site.baseurl}}/plugins-ref/opensource/advlist/) plugin adds extra options to the toolbar's existing list controls, while the [Code]({{site.baseurl}}/plugins-ref/opensource/code/) plugin adds entirely new functionality.